 To really protect yourself and your future after a slip and fall accident that is not your fault, you need to retain the services of a law firm that has represented injured clients and knows how to deal with insurance carriers.

 The Barker Law Firm will make sure that you get the compensation that you deserve for your injuries, your pain and suffering, medical expenses and lost wages.
 We will make sure that the insurance company for the at-fault party does not have the opportunity to take advantage of you and settle your claim for a nominal amount which is likely significantly less than what your case is really worth.

-If you, a family member or friend has sustained injuries due to a slip, trip and/or fall accident, call The Barker Law Firm at 727-328-9000 to find out what your rights are to bring a claim for the injuries which you sustained due to the negligence of someone else
+If you, a family member or friend has sustained injuries due to a slip, trip and/or fall accident, call the St Petersburg slip and fall lawyers near me at The Barker Law Firm at 727-328-9000 to find out what your rights are to bring a claim for the injuries which you sustained due to the negligence of someone else

 To schedule a free consultation or request additional information about our services, please contact us at 727-328-9000 or click here to contact us by e-mail.